mahbub1230/customer-management/README.md

 ## ⚙️ Laravel/Vue Scripts

-Run these inside the container or locally if dependencies are installed:
+Run these inside the container:

 ```bash
 # Laravel